johanley/special-relativity-core/README.md

 **Silberstein described the rotational aspect of elbow boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
 Thomas and Wigner came much later.

-**The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and the Silberstein rotation.**
+**The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and kinematic rotation.**
 In general, when examining the geometry of an object, you need to disentangle these two effects.

 **Characterizing the motion of a mass-particle in SR requires two additional items.**